 The top number becomes the entire game in phase two.
 Not because the floor stops mattering — the floor still matters — but because everybody has crossed it, and the meaningful differentiation is who sits above whom.
 Being above 80 no longer distinguishes you.
 Being the highest score in your category does.

-And under AI's architecture, that top slot isn't rotated by quarterly algorithm updates.
+And under AI's architecture, that standing isn't rotated by quarterly algorithm updates.
 It isn't shuffled because Google decided to favor a new signal.
-The only way an AI-recommended top business loses its position is the fair way: a competitor legitimately earns a higher score.
+The only way the most-credible business in a market loses that standing is the fair way: a competitor legitimately earns a higher score.
 Better entity signals.
 Stronger authority.
 More substantive content.
 More verifiable credibility.
-When that happens, the recommendation shifts.
+When that happens, the picture the AI has formed shifts.
 When it doesn't, it doesn't.

-Every conversation AI has about your industry that results in a recommendation for your business is a small reinforcement of the pattern — in your favor.
-Early recognition doesn't just give you an early seat at the table.
+Every conversation AI has about your industry where your business has the most complete, verifiable case is a small reinforcement of the pattern — in your favor.
+Early credibility doesn't just give you an early seat at the table.
 It gives you a seat that gets harder to dislodge every month it remains.
 Late entrants can catch up on signals.
 They cannot catch up on time.

 Why this compounds